buhrmi/livestores/README.md

 ### Frontend

+The `@buhrmi/actionstore` package exports the following functions:

 `subscribe(sgid, initial=null, storeId=sgid)` - Subscribe to the record with the specified global id

 `store(storeId, initial=null)` - Get the store with the specified id

 ### Backend

+Adding `has_actionstore` to your ActiveRecord model will create the following instance methods:

 `push_append` - Append data to an array in the default store